Unique-AG/sdk-deploy-template/README.md

 1. Make sure the following files are available

-    - The latest `Dockerfile.local` or a `docker-compose.yaml` can always be found in the [template repository](https://github.com/Unique-AG/sdk-deploy-template).
+    - The latest `Dockerfile.local` (when using async `Dockerfile.async.local`) or a `docker-compose.yaml` can always be found in the [template repository](https://github.com/Unique-AG/sdk-deploy-template).

     - The `Dockerfile.local` file in the root directory of the repository.
       > [!CAUTION]